raymondlo84Fork/MSBuild2025/openvino_genai/whisper/README.md

 python recorder.py
 ```
 This will run the recorder, and it will record from the microphone for 5 seconds and save the result as `output.wav`.
+or you can obtain a wav file from the [U.S. President John F. Kennedy's inaugural address](https://d.lib.msu.edu/vvl/2402/OBJ/download).

 ## Run the code